 College students in America are taking on more student loan debt than ever before.
 In fact, the American Association of University Women (AAUW) finds that “about 44 million borrowers in the United States holds about $1.46 trillion in student debt.”
 Of that debt, women account for about $929 billion—which is nearly two-thirds of the total student loan balance in the United States.

 Of course, there are a number of reasons that may explain the disparity between female and male student loan debt.
-All of this isn’t to say that if you’re a woman preparing for college, you’re automatically doomed to take on more debt than your male classmates.
-By understanding the factors that have led women to statistically take on more student loan debt, you can better prepare and budget for your education.
+Understanding the factors that have led women to statistically take on more student loan debt can help you better prepare for your education.

 In recent decades, women’s enrollment in college has increased significantly.
 Today, women obtain about 57% of all bachelor’s degrees from American colleges and universities.
 By contrast, in 1976, women obtained less than 50%.
 Since then, the average cost of attendance at an American college/university has increased by nearly 150%.
 As more women sought out college degrees, the credentials were getting increasingly more expensive.